liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 For more information on the `configs` folder, see the [Testing Modules](/develop/tutorials/-/knowledge_base/7-0/development-lifecycle-for-a-liferay-workspace#testing-modules) section.
-The `modules`, `themes`, and `wars` folders should hold projects of that type.
+The `modules`, `themes`, and `wars` folders hold projects of that type.
 The parent `pom.xml` configures your workspace as a Maven project and applies the
 [Bundle Support plugin](https://repository.liferay.com/nexus/content/groups/public/com/liferay/com.liferay.portal.tools.bundle.support/),
-which is required for your Maven Workspace to properly handle @product-ver@ projects.
+which is required for your Maven Workspace to handle @product-ver@ projects.
 You can also
 [configure workspace properties](#configuring-maven-workspace-properties) in your POM, which you'll learn about later.